syncfusion-content/reactjs-docs/ReactJS/Kanban/Globalization-and-Localization.md

 ---
 layout: post
-title:  Globalization and Localization
+title: Globalization and Localization in ReactJS Kanban Control | Syncfusion
-description: Globalization and Localization
+description: Learn here about Globalization and Localization in Syncfusion Essential ReactJS Kanban Control, its elements, and more.
 documentation: ug
-platform: React JS
+platform: ReactJS
+control: Kanban
 keywords: globalization and localization,kanban globalization and localizationards
 ---

-# Localization
+# Localization and Globalization in ReactJS Kanban

 ## Localization